Solution of the Continuous Time Bilinear Quadratic Regulator Problem by Krotov's Method

-Solving by a this method, which is not relying on small variations, is a significant advantage over such that do.
+Solving by this method, which is not relying on small variations, is a significant advantage over such that do.
 It makes the suggested solution valid in problems with control inputs that don't allow small variations, e.g. control vectors that are constrained to closed subsets of $\bR^{n_u}$.
-Finally, the paper organizes the results in an algorithm and a numerical example of structural control is provided.
+Finally, the paper summarizes the results in an algorithm and furnishes a numerical example of structural control.
 The example consists of a structure with two floors that is controlled by two semi-active, variable-stiffness devices.
-This setting constrains the control signals to a discrete set of values, hence prohibiting the use of methods that rely on small variations of the control signals.
+This configuration constrains the control signals to a discrete set of values, hence prohibiting the use of methods that rely on small variations of the control signals.
 Two control solutions are presented to this problem---a formal CBQR solution as well as an MPC with a CBQR optimizer. \\

 These results provide a useful tool for control design of bilinear systems and/or as a benchmark for other control strategies for such systems.